Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval

-Minimizing negative cosine similarity is equivalent to minimizing the mean squared error of two vectors normalized on the unit sphere \cite{chen2021exploring, grill2020boost}.
+Minimizing the cosine distance is equivalent to minimizing the mean squared error of two vectors normalized on the unit sphere \citep{chen2021exploring, grill2020boost}.
 By introducing an extra loss criterion, the overall training objective becomes a dual optimization problem.
 The \emph{dual loss} $ \LossDua$ is defined as follows:

-where $\beta$ serves as a scaling parameter to scale the two losses.
+where $\beta$ serves as a balancing parameter to scale the two losses.